This is when the female bracket is not embedded or inserted into a channel in back of the shelf but instead installed directly onto the back.

 We find the easiest way to install these is when the set screw is not tightened yet.
 Insert the end caps, then tighten the set screws.
 This way your end caps will be snug and will not fall off.
 If they are a bit big, you can always file them down on the inside ledges.

-Also note that the shelf will need to be 1/8" shorter, since each end cap is 1/16" once attached - This will mean they are flush with the shelf once installed.
+Also note that the shelf will need to be approximately 1/8" shorter, since each end cap is 1/16" once attached - This will mean they are flush with the shelf once installed.
 The the male bracket will have to be 1" shorter as well, since the caps will not fit if the male and female brackets are the same length.
+We always advise you measure your brackets before starting your project as small variances can occur during production.

 Note that these caps are 3D printed and can therefore be ordered in the color of your choice.